 It has a number of stringent features, including:

 Increased penalties of up to 10 years in jail and unlimited fines for individuals, companies, and partnerships (contrasted with five years maximum jail term under the main provision of the FCPA);

 The banning of bribes to both public and private officials;

-An offense of failure to prevent bribery that is likely to make it easier for corporations to be prosecuted when bribery occurs;
+An offense of failure to prevent bribery that has made it easier for corporations to be prosecuted when bribery occurs;

 The criminalization of both the giving and acceptance of bribes.

-Perhaps the most significant way in which the act alters the international anti-corruption landscape is with the offense of failure to prevent bribery .
+Perhaps the most significant way in which the act alters the international anti-corruption landscape is with the offense of failure to prevent bribery.
 This—at least in theory—should be an easier offense for prosecutors, although corporations may be able to fall back on an “adequate procedures” defense.
-Observers have started to see some failure to prevent offenses coming through the system.
+We are seeing more failure to prevent offenses coming through the system.